adamjamesreid/mfed/README.md

 * *Why does Nextflow use so much disk space?*

 Nextflow saves all the intermediate files it uses so that failed runs can be troubleshooted and then resumed.
-If you are happy that all your so far don’t need to be troubleshooted or resumed, you can remove the ‘work/’ directory and make your sys admin happy again.
+If you are happy that none of your runs need to be troubleshooted or resumed, you can remove the ‘work/’ directory and make your sys admin happy again.

 ## To Do